Gluten Free Apple French Toast Casserole

 Thaw frozen muffins in the refrigerator.
 To reheat microwave for 1 minute.

-Notes ♪♫ I used Better Batter Original All Purpose Flour Blend in this recipe (be sure to use my code MGFC30 at checkout for 30% off your non-sale purchase at Better Batter!).
+Notes ♪♫ I used Better Batter Original All Purpose Flour Blend in this recipe (be sure to use my Promo Code MGFC30 at checkout for 30% off your non-sale purchase at Better Batter!).
 If you are using a different flour blend that does not contain xanthan gum, I recommend adding 1/2 tsp. to the dry ingredients.

 Print This Post Print This Post